codecrafters-io/build-your-own-shell/stage_descriptions/quoting-03-yt5.md

 $
 ```

-The tester will check if the `echo` command correctly prints the quoted text.
+The tester will check if the `echo` command correctly handles escaped characters.

-Next, the tester will send a `cat` command, with the file name parameters consisting of backslashes outside quotes:
+Next, the tester will send a `cat` command with backslashes used to escape characters within the quoted filename arguments:
 ```bash
 $ cat "/tmp/file\\name" "/tmp/file\ name"
 content1 content2
 ```

-The tester will verify that the `cat` command correctly prints the file's contents.
+The tester will verify that the `cat` command correctly accesses these files.